Jcuplib/jcf/README.md

 Currently, application modules for NICAM grid, NICAM-IO grid are implemented.
-The `example` directory contains mappingtable-creation program for these two grids.
+The `example` directory contains mappingtable-creation program for these two grids, as a sample.

-`example` directory contains sample program to create mappingtable between NICAM grid and NICAM-IO grid, using core library and app modules.